pflanze/utf-8-lineseparator/README.md

-But this project also provides a "framework" (tooling infrastructure and libraries) for writing programs in a manner that is a bit more like one would work Rust, and that uses verification tooling to try to make it fully safe, primarily via [AFL++](https://aflplus.plus/).
-Note that even a coverage-guided fuzzer doesn't guarantee to find all bugs (and in fact in large enough software is pretty much guaranteed to not do that), but, by limiting the scope of the program exposed to fuzzing (currently the whole ofutf-8-lineseparator` is small enough to qualify) by giving choosable access to subsets (like unit testing) and verifying via coverage tooling that no part remains untested, we hope to scale this up to larger programs.
+But this project also provides a "framework" (tooling infrastructure and libraries) for writing programs in a manner that is a bit more like one would work with Rust, and that uses verification tooling to try to make it fully safe, primarily via [AFL++](https://aflplus.plus/).
+Note that even a coverage-guided fuzzer doesn't guarantee to find all bugs (and in fact in large enough software is pretty much guaranteed to not do that), but, by limiting the scope of the program exposed to fuzzing (currently the whole of `utf-8-lineseparator` is small enough to qualify) by giving choosable access to subsets (like unit testing) and verifying via coverage tooling that no part remains untested, we hope to scale this up to larger programs.
 The project also takes a number